galaxyproject/training-material/topics/transcriptomics/tutorials/mirna-target-finder/tutorial.md

 >
 {: .question}

-In order to test the second hypothesis, we will use the miRNA sequences obtained from the processing of the original datasets (remember that in order to ensure that the workflow ran in a reasonable time, we used subsamples of the original datasets).
+To test the second hypothesis, we will use the miRNA sequences obtained from the processing of the original datasets (remember that in order to ensure that the workflow ran in a reasonable time, we used subsamples of the original datasets).

-> ### {% icon hands_on %} Hands-on: Retrieve the sequences of upregulated miRNAs obtained form the original datasets
+> ### {% icon hands_on %} Hands-on: Retrieve the sequences of upregulated miRNAs obtained from the original datasets
 >
 > 1. Import the files from Zenodo:
 >